 Maintenance activities for the engines of FGENGINES are presently contracted through Natural Gas Compression Systems (NGCS).
 In addition, operators monitor the site daily for changes in operational parameters.
-Contractor log sheets were noted onsite, with the most recent site visit having been conducted on May 6, 2020.
-Documentation was provided.
+Contractor log sheets were noted onsite.
+Records provided indicated that the latest maintenance visits for the engines onsite were as follows: